Quickstart

 If you created a test app, users are ephemeral and are not persisted outside of your browser.
 To use Passage in production, claim your Passage app with the unique link in the Passage element or create a new app in the Passage Console.

 Passage is always seeking feedback on the product.
 If you have feedback, bug reports, or feature requests, we would love to hear from you.
-You can email me at [email protected] or fill out this form.
+Email us at support@passage.id or fill out this form (opens in a new tab).